The Caring Effect

 Step 2: Model self-responsibility for meeting needs.
 Cultivate a culture of self-responsibility by expressing direct and timely feedback to others when their behavior detracts from your needs being met and by making clear requests regarding actions that they can take to better meet your needs.
 Also, asking them for feedback on whether your behavior is meeting their needs; if not, ask what needs are not being met and what actions they’d like you to take to better meet these needs.

 Step 3: Offer and accept support for identifying and meeting your needs.
-We often need help identifying our needs and support of others to meet them.
+We often need help identifying our needs and the support of others to meet them.
 As a leader, you can foster an environment in which people support each other in identifying and meeting their needs by offering support (asking someone who appears distressed what’s going on that they need help with) and accepting support when it is offered.

 Step 4: Celebrate when needs are met.
 Nothing builds momentum for continuing to meet these needs than celebrating the actions that lead to these needs being met.
 Celebrate the meeting of a need, and you can expect this need to become increasingly met going forward; fail to celebrate the meeting of a need and you demoralize the person.